Last updated: 27th October 2022

-This Policy is made for and applies to anyone who is a Breezy user, customer or subscriber, or just anyone who is visiting our website, breezy.io (“Website”).
-Please make sure you check this policy and if you don’t agree with it, then (although we hate to turn you away) you shouldn’t use our Website or services we offer via our Website (“Services”).
-This is because by accessing or browsing our Website, or using any of the Services we provide, you confirm that you have read, understood and agreed to this.
+This notice applies to the following people: anyone who is a Breezy user, customer or subscriber, or just anyone who is visiting our website, breezy.io ("Website").
+Please make sure you check this notice and if you don't agree with it, then (although we hate to turn you away) you shouldn't use our website or services we offer via our website ("Services").
+This is because by accessing or browsing our website, or using any of the Services we provide, you confirm that you have read, understood and agreed to this.

 Alternatively, feel free to email us at firstname.lastname@example.org if you have questions or concerns.